merely-useful/r-rse/appendices/assignments.md

 the importance that documentation has for involving the community.
 Completing this assignment will make it easier to finish the first assignment.
-The project assignment is recommended to be started after Chapter @sec-community-involvement) and be **due** immediately after the Chapter @sec-github-workflows).
-Like with the first project, at the end of Chapters @sec-community-involvement) and @sec-github-workflows) are some final exercises with tasks to help guide you in completing this second project assignment.
+The project assignment is recommended to be started after
+@sec-community-involvement and be **due** immediately after the
+@sec-github-workflows.
+Like with the first project, at the end of
+@sec-community-involvement and @sec-github-workflows are some final exercises with tasks to help guide you in completing this second project assignment.

 1. Choose a package to improve by either:
     1. Selecting one from the list of packages provided by the